 If you have tomatoes growing in dry conditions, without supplemental water, and then you get a heavy rain, the inside of the tomatoes will grow faster than the outer skin, resulting in a cracked tomato.
 This is the most common cause of split tomatoes.

 Rapidly growing tomatoes are prone to cracking and wide fluctuations in temperature can promote this problem, too.
+Temperature fluctuations can also lead to disorders such as catfacing.

 The main issue with splitting tomatoes is that the cracks allow pests to enter the fruit and this promotes rot.